Stowmarket IP14 1ET

 Dynamic rock/blues band Red Butler return to the John Peel Centre in December due to popular demand after a very successful show earlier this year.
 Red Butler is fast making a name for itself across Britain and Europe.
 Audiences instantly tap into the fire and passion generated by the young band from Brighton.

 ‘Nothing to Lose’ is a collaborative project drawn from the band members’ individual experiences of life and music.
-Red Butler see the need to deliver a message to younger people whilst retaining the support of their established blues/rock audience.
-Influences include SRV, Free, Red Hot Chili Peppers, Foo Fighters, Gary Clarke Jnr. and artists such as Royal Blood and Vintage Trouble.
+Red Butler see the need to deliver a message to younger people whilst retaining the support of their established blues/rock audience; this theme will be further developed as they work on a third electric album.
+Influences include SRV, Free, Red Hot Chili Peppers, Foo Fighters, Gary Clarke Jr. Royal Blood and Vintage Trouble.
+Touring with the Laurence Jones, Billy Walton and Danny Bryant added enormously to the band’s experience.

-The power and sensitivity of their music has seen Red Butler win national awards.
+The quality of their music has seen Red Butler win national awards.
 Successes include:

 – ‘Best New UK Act’ 2014 – Blues Matters Magazine